Project Summary

 Findings

-Our experiments have revealed that intestinal mucus and (or) its components can be highly stimulatory to growth of E. coli O157:H7.
+It was revealed that intestinal mucus and (or) its components can be highly stimulatory to growth of E. coli O157:H7.
 Greater amounts of mucus resulted in more extensive proliferation of E. coli O157:H7.
 Additionally, intact mucus was most effective in stimulating growth of the pathogen compared to isolated components of mucus.
 A possible exception to this was sialic acid, which was essentially equal to mucus in terms of its ability to stimulate pathogen growth.
-This is potentially an important observation, as substantial quantities of sialic acid can be found in distiller’s grains, which have in several experiments have been shown to increase prevalence of E. coli O157.
+This is potentially an important observation, as substantial quantities of sialic acid can be found in distiller’s grains, which have in several experiments have been shown to increase prevalence of E. coli O157:H7.
 Future experiments will focus on attempts to degrade sialic acid through enzymatic treatments.

-We also observed that inhibitors of certain enzymes had a substantial impact on growth of pathogenic E. coli.
+It was also observed that inhibitors of certain enzymes had a substantial impact on growth of pathogenic E. coli.
 Focusing on these enzyme systems may provide the basis for development of future intervention strategies.

 Implications